Anya Hurlbert: Awards and honours

 Hurlbert is a member of the Scientific Consultative Group, National Gallery, London and was the scientist trustee of the gallery from 2010 until 2018.

 She is a member of the Optoelectronics Committee of the Rank Prize Funds.

-She is a member of the Advisory Board of Current Biology, the Editorial Board of Journal of Vision, and the Board of Directors, the Vision Sciences Society.
+She is a member of the advisory board of Current Biology, the editorial board of Journal of Vision, and the board of directors of the Vision Sciences Society.

-She is a member of the Advisory Board to the GestaltReVision Methusalem Programme, held by Johan Wagemans at KU Leuven in Belgium.
+She is a member of the advisory board to the GestaltReVision Methusalem Programme, held by Johan Wagemans at KU Leuven in Belgium.

 In 2020 she was the guest in an episode of The Life Scientific on BBC Radio 4.

 Personal life

 Hurlbert is married to Matt Ridley, 5th Viscount Ridley, and they have a son and a daughter.